A daily blog of my robotics journey in SF, Summer 2025

 Most of the afternoon went into reading through the LeRobot codebase.

 In the evening, I had dinner with Jannik Grothusen, solo founder of the Robot Learning Company.
 It was interesting to hear his perspective after several years in the field.
-While he strongly believes in robot learning he also thinks that the current hardware is overpriced and suboptimal for robot learning which is why he's planning on building a binmanual robot learning dev kit cheaper than what you can buy from Trossen or Arx.
+While he strongly believes in robot learning, he also thinks the current hardware is overpriced and suboptimal for robot learning — which is why he plans to build a bimanual robot-learning dev kit cheaper than what you can buy from Trossen or Arx.

 Webcam Integration and the Long Tail of Labelling